The Terrible Thunderlizards

 The Terrible Thunderlizards is an animated segment that aired in the United States as part of Eek!
 Stravaganza on the Fox Kids programming block, and in Canada on YTV.
 It aired from November 20, 1993, to July 28, 1997.
 The series was originally intended as a spin-off from Eek!
 The Cat.
 The segment was supposed to air at the start of Eek's second season in September 1993, but due to production delays, it began in November.
 Like Eek!, the segment was also a co-production of Nelvana and Fox Kids in association with Savage Studios Ltd. Dee Snider, of the band Twisted Sister, composed the show's theme song.

-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
+Ownership of the series, alongside Eek!
+The Cat and Klutter!, passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.

 Plot

 The series chronicles the misadventures of a trio of dinosaur mercenaries released from incarceration after they were falsely accused of helping an enemy Thuggosaur in a time of war when they actually found it injured.
 They are charged by General Galapagos with the task of eliminating two primitive human beings after scientists realize that, if humanity is allowed to multiply, it will mean the end of dinosaur supremacy.
 Despite their superior size and firepower and the obliviousness of their targets, the mercenaries always fail to kill the humans with comic results.
 Their usual preferred method of attacking the humans is throwing bombs full of bees, which upon impact would usually then go after the dinosaurs, forcing them to run to water to get away from the bees.
 Although the mercenaries fail to eliminate the humans, they have better luck in defending Jurassic City from enemies, and are successful in dangerous missions such as rescuing the kidnapped daughter of the president, which might explain why the team is allowed to continue working and not return to prison.